32 Different Types of Moths in Minnesota

 The Angus’ Datana Moth (Datana angusii) is a small to medium-sized moth species in the western United States and Canada.
 Its caterpillar is a distinctive type of “cutworm,” the type of caterpillar that eats away at plants and trees while they’re pupating.

-The adult types of moths in Minnesota may also feed on some nectar from flowering plants.
+Minnesota’s adult types of moths may also feed on some nectar from flowering plants.
 Their wings are usually gray, yellow, or brown, with eye-shaped spots along their length.
 Some people refer to them as bumblebee moths because they resemble bumblebees.

-Adult Angus’ Datanas typically fly in July, August, and September in North America.
+Adult Angus’ Datanas typically fly in North America in July, August, and September.
 During this time, they will flit around during the day, laying eggs on host plant foliage before resuming their characteristic nocturnal activity cycle.
 The conservation status for this species is relatively secure due to its wide range and resilient population size; however, it could be classified as threatened if certain conditions become direr due to habitat loss or human activity throughout its range.

 11. Arcigera Flower Moth

 Arcigera Flower Moth (Schinia arcigera) is a moth species in the Noctuidae family.
-It is found in the United States and is commonly found blooming in the Southwest.
-The types of moths in Minnesota are about 1 inch long and are light orange-brown in color with small yellow and cream spots on their wings.
+It is found in the United States and commonly bloomed in the Southwest.
+The types of moths in Minnesota are about 1 inch long and are light orange-brown with small yellow and cream spots on their wings.

-The Arcigera Flower Moth mainly feeds on alfalfa, a variety of clover, and other legumes.
+The Arcigera Flower Moth mainly feeds on alfalfa, clover, and other legumes.
 They usually lay their eggs near the bases of the food sources they feed on, which hatch within two weeks.
-Once hatched, larvae spend a few weeks feeding before spinning silk cocoons for overwintering in the late summer to early fall months.
+Once hatched, larvae feed a few weeks before spinning silk cocoons for overwintering in the late summer to early fall months.

 Arcigera Flower types of moths in Minnesota can benefit gardeners as predatory insects under control foliage-eating pests such as aphids and caterpillars that can damage plants.
 As these moths in Minnesota feed upon plant nectar as an essential source of nutrients, it makes them important pollinators for various gardens and croplands, thus providing economic value to human society by increasing productivity.